simOne3107/R4CogPsy/README.md

 ```
 ![](https://github.com/simOne3107/R4CogPsy/blob/master/scatterplot.PNG)

-By changing or adding further levels to `aes`, the aesthetic properties of a scatterplot, we can change the size, the shape or even the colour of the points.
+By changing or adding further levels to `aes`, the aesthetic properties of a scatterplot, we can change the size, the shape or even the colour of the data points.

 ```r
 ggplot(data = MyDataFrame) +